 Consistent with our commitment to conducting business with integrity, it is important that our approach to identifying conflict minerals recognises that the risks associated with sourcing minerals from certain jurisdictions are not fixed; as political, economic and social factors evolve over time, so too do the risks associated with sourcing minerals from the areas concerned.
-That being the case, when we refer to "conflict minerals", we mean materials fulfilling each of the three criteria below:

-"Conflict Minerals" means materials which fulfill the following critera: Criteria Definition Why?
-Material?
-Tin, tantalum, tungsten, ores containing these metals, and gold.
-Concerns regarding the mining and sale of 3T&G contributing to armed conflict and human rights abuses are central to the Dodd-Frank Act, the Conflict Minerals Regulation and other initiatives regarding responsible supply chains for minerals (such as the OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the " OECD Guidelines ")).
-We support the continued focus on 3T&G as minerals where responsible supply is critical in reducing risks of human rights abuse and conflict associated with mineral supply and these materials are, therefore, central to our conflict minerals policy.

-Origin?
-Originating from conflict-affected and high- risk areas ("CAHRAs").
+That being the case, ontend Deminion ,.
+Material Tin, tantalum, tungsten, ores containing these metals, and gold.
+Concerns regarding the mining and sale of 3T&G contributing to armed conflict and human rights abuses are central to the Dodd-Frank Act, the Conflict Minerals Regulation and other initiatives regarding responsible supply chains for minerals (such as the OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the "OECD Guidelines")).
+Origin Originating from conflict-affected and high-risk areas ("CAHRAs").
 Conflict-affected and high-risk areas can be identified by the presence of armed conflict, widespread violence or other risks of harm to people (in the case of conflict-affected areas) and areas of political instability or repression, institutional weakness, insecurity, collapse of civil infrastructure and widespread violence (in the case of high-risk areas).
-Both of these types of areas are often the source of human rights abuses and violations of national or international law.
+Both of these types of areas can be the source of human rights abuses and violations of national or international law.
 It is important, therefore, that materials originating from these areas are sourced responsibly, so as to avoid contributing to the exploitation of local communities and the proliferation of conflicts.
 The causes and consequences of conflict and political instability are often complex and unpredictable.
-Accordingly, we rely on a number of sources to identify CAHRAs for the purposes of our conflict minerals policy, including consideration of jurisdictions which are explicitly identified in relevant legislation as areas of concern (e.g. under the Dodd- Frank Act) and, where approprite, lists of CAHRAs made publicly available by third party organisations for the purposes of facilitating supply chain due diligence.
-Consequence?
-The mining and/or sale of which directly or indirectly finances or benefits illegal armed groups in CAHRAs.
-We do not think it appropriate or fair to exclude all minerals originated from CAHRAs from our businesses.
-In some of these areas, mining (when conducted responsibly) represents an important livelihood opportunity for local communities and we feel it is important not to unfairly disadvantage those who produce minerals through legitimate mining purely on geographical grounds.
-To that end, this criterion ensures our interpretation of "conflict minerals" targets elimiation of the supply and use of relevant minerals originating from CAHRAs where such supply and use can fund or benefit groups that contribute to the exploitation of local communities and the proliferation of conflicts.
+Accordingly, we rely on a number of sources to identify CAHRAs for the purposes of our conflict minerals policy, including consideration of jurisdictions which are explicitly identified in relevant legislation as areas of concern (e.g. under the Dodd-Frank Act) and, where appropriate, lists of CAHRAs made publicly available by third party organisations for the purposes of facilitating supply chain due diligence.